jlinick/EclipseAutomator/README.md

     {"name": "c4", "time": "2024-04-08T14:57:25.800000-05:00", "text": "End of Eclipse"}
 ],
 ```
-All of the subsequent events are based on these times, so these need to be entered precisely.
-We recommend you use proper ISO formatting with the timezone.
-It is better to be explicit rateher than implicit, and if timezone is not included, the timings will default to your currently set computer timezone.
+*Note that the automated actions are all based on these times, so these do need to be entered properly.
+If you enter them manually we recommend you use proper ISO formatting that includes the timezone, as it is better to be explicit rather than implicit- if timezone is not included the timings will default to your currently set computer timezone on runtime.*

 ### equipment